belonesox/clickhouse-bulk/README.md

   "dump_check_interval": 300, // interval for try to send dumps (seconds); -1 to disable
   "debug": false, // log incoming requests
-  "dump_dir": "dumps", // directory for dump unsended data (if clickhouse errors) "clickhouse": {
+  "dump_dir": "dumps", // directory for dump unsended data (if clickhouse errors) "black_list_path": "blacklist.txt", // path for file with blocked users (querys from this users will be ignored) "clickhouse": {
     "down_timeout": 60, // wait if server in down (seconds)
     "connect_timeout": 10, // wait for server connect (seconds)